qkfang/lego-robot-ai/cosmosdb/doc-v2/chatgpt/lego-sp-function.md

 ### WAVEFORM_TRIANGLE = 1

+# port module
-# from hub import port
+from hub import port

 ## hub.port Constants
 ### port.A = 0
 The Port that is labelled \u2018A\u2019 on the Hub.